 Looking into the future is one of our favorite passions.
 On the one hand, we have to prepare ourselves anyway for trends and guess which supposedly “hot” technologies we have to observe.
-On the other hand, forecasts are exciting and, moreover, risk free: who should do something to us if we are wrong?
+On the other hand, forecasts are exciting and, moreover, risk-free: who should do something to us if we are wrong?

 For mobile marketing trends, we have identified some things that either come to us this year or at least start.

-1 A new radio technology is coming
+1 New radio technology is coming

-In 2019, the first consumer smartphones with a new wireless technology will hit the market: RAIN RFID.
+In 2019, the first consumer smartphones with new wireless technology will hit the market: RAIN RFID.
 RAIN stands for the countless small drops that make the cloud a cloud.

 The technology is very similar to today’s NFC (Near Field Communication).
-With NFC a phone touches with its back an NFC tag, a chip together with antenna.
+With NFC a phone touches with its back an NFC tag, a chip together with an antenna.
 When it receives energy, it gives its information back to the smartphone.

 RAIN RFID’s advantages are manifold.
 The phone also gives off energy, which is then harvested by the UHF tags – but the range is well over ten meters.
 In addition, a sensor can be awakened, which gives its readings to the phone.